5. Web Design

 ⬆️ This is a quote that is commonly used in the user interface / user experience world to remind developers to think beyond their own experiences when creating technologies.
 If we use our own abilities and biases as a starting point, we end up with products designed for people of a specific gender, age, language ability, tech literacy, and physical ability.

 The false-consensus effect.
 Let’s talk about the psychology behind the previous quote “You are not your user.”
-What this phrase is describing is the false-consensus effect, which describes peoples’ tendency to assume that others share their beliefs and will behave similarly in a given context.
+What this phrase is describing is the false-consensus effect, which describes people's tendency to assume that others share their beliefs and will behave similarly in a given context.

-The false-consensus effect refers to people’s tendency to assume that others share their beliefs and will behave similarly in a given context.
+refers to people’s tendency to assume that others share their beliefs and will behave similarly in a given context.
 Only people who are very different from them would make different choices.

 “A beautiful website that functions poorly for users with disabilities is like a beautiful skyscraper with only staircases connecting its floors.”